2020 North Carolina elections

 A general election was held in the U.S. state of North Carolina on November 3, 2020.

 To vote by mail, registered North Carolina voters had to request a ballot by October 27, 2020.
-As of early October, some 1,268,014 voters requested mail ballots.
+As of early October, some 1,268,014 voters had requested mail ballots.

 Federal offices

 President of the United States

 North Carolina has 15 electoral votes in the Electoral College.
 Nominees for the presidential election included Donald Trump (R), Joe Biden (D), and Jo Jorgensen (L), with incumbent president Trump winning the state's electors.

 United States Senate

 Thom Tillis (R, incumbent), Cal Cunningham (D), Kevin E. Hayes (C), and Shannon Bray (L) ran for office in the general election of North Carolina, with incumbent Tillis winning a second term.

 United States House of Representatives

 North Carolina voted for 13 U.S. Representatives, one from each of the state's 13 congressional districts.

 State offices

 Executive offices

 North Carolina is one of 11 states that held elections for governor in the 2020 general election.
-Roy Cooper (D, incumbent) ran against Dan Forest (R), Al Pisano (C), Steven DiFiore II (L), and won a second term.
+Roy Cooper (D, incumbent) ran against Dan Forest (R), Al Pisano (C), and Steven DiFiore II (L), and won a second term.

-Other executive offices up for election in the general election included Lieutenant Governor, Attorney General, Secretary of State, Treasurer, Superintendent of Public Instruction, Auditor, Commissioner of Agriculture, Commissioner of Labor, and Commissioner of Insurance.
+Other executive offices up for election in the general election included lieutenant governor, attorney general, secretary of state, treasurer, superintendent of public instruction, auditor, commissioner of agriculture, commissioner of labor, and commissioner of insurance.